-When one flies into Amsterdam airport, one sees an abundance of wind farms in the water.
+When one flies into Amsterdam Airport, one sees an abundance of wind farms in the water.
 Personally, I think they look like a flock of birds-but I am a techie, what do I know?
 Perhaps their acceptance is premised on the Dutch having had windmills as a way of life on farms.
 More likely is the explanation that it is a choice between that and Russian gas.
 In Holland that may not be the direct option, but in Greece, which is predominantly dependent on Russian gas, it would be.
 Southern Germany still has frigid memories of when the Russians capriciously shut down the pipeline through the Ukraine in the early days of January 2009 as a political move.
-So, opposition to something should come hand in hand with a consideration of the alternative.
+The 2014 upheaval in the Ukraine and Russian response in June to cut off gas supplies ought to provide an impetus toward alternatives.
+Sadly the initial reaction has been solely to seek gas from other sources.
+In general, opposition to something should come hand in hand with a consideration of an alternative.